The Content Engineer Is Now Your Most Strategic Growth Hire

 - 26% of resources are swallowed by manual SEO tasks

-A content engineer is a hybrid operator: part technologist, part content systems architect.
-They build the infrastructure that turns high-intent queries into pipeline, not just clicks.
+A Content Engineer is a hybrid operator who combines technical systems design with content strategy.
+They build the infrastructure that turns high-intent queries into pipeline, not clicks.

 - A content strategist tells you what to create.